CsabaDu/CsabaDu.DynamicTestData/README-beta.md

  - **Purpose**: Represents a provider of test data rows and their associated data strategy.
 This interface defines the contract for types that can supply test cases and determine how they should be processed.
  - **Methods**:
    - `IEnumerable<ITestDataRow>?
 GetTestDataRows()`: Gets an enumerable collection of `ITestDataRow` instances.
-   - `IDataStrategy GetDataStrategy(ArgsCode?)` Gets the `IDataStrategy` value to be used for processing test data rows.
+   - `IDataStrategy GetDataStrategy(ArgsCode?)` Gets the `IDataStrategy` value to be used for processing test data rows, potentially modified by an `ArgsCode`.

 **`ITestDataType`**
  - **Purpose**: Represents a typed test data container, providing access to the underlying test data type.